kubernetes/enhancements/keps/sig-node/5032-log-eviction-on-disk-pressure/README.md

 ### Goals

-- Rotate and Clean all container logs on kubelet Disk pressure that has exceeded the configured log retention quota.
+- Split large log files in size containerLogMaxSize, Rotate and Clean them.

 ## Proposal
-- On disk pressure, analyse log paths of all containers.
-Logs of containers with existing combined log size exceeding `containerLogMaxSize`*`containerLogMaxFiles` should be deleted till the combined log size is within `containerLogMaxSize`*`containerLogMaxFiles`.
+- The container log rotation working now shpuld work as is, but it will ensure that before rotating file, it is under the size limit set..

 ### Risks and Mitigations